plants-soil/lettuce-webhook-hub/common/README.md

 Also included 2 loader, one for configuration file loader, another for database change log file loader.

 ## lettuce-common-httpclient
-As httpclient, used to call API from remote URL.
+As HTTP Client, used to call API from remote URL.

 Support 3 kind of clients: